-Reading is delivered through Whole Class Reading.
-Whole Class Reading takes place four times a week where each class will focus on a text and use it to develop reading and comprehension skills.
+Reading is delivered through whole class and small group reading.
+Whole class reading takes place four times a week where each class will focus on a text and use it to develop reading and comprehension skills.
 Children also read with an adult individually or in small groups.
 During this time children develop specific skills related to their reading ability, while building upon their comprehension skills.
 Children take reading books home to practice the skills they are learning in school.
 Children read phonetically decodable books at home, supported by a book for pleasure.
 Children take a book home from the library to share with their family.
 Click on our Home Reading at Stannington Infant School link on the website for more information.